Are you ready to earn your online nursing degree?

 - For CNS, you must use the Application for Nurse Practitioner/Clinical Nurse Specialist/Nurse Midwife Certification.
 Again, you must include all relevant documentation.

 - For CRNA, you must complete the Application for Certified Registered Nurse Anesthetist.
 Again, you must include all relevant documentation and you must prove you have completed hours of pharmacology or clinical drug management education.
-You must also apply to the DEA if you wish to have prescriptive authority for controlled substances.
+You must also apply to the Drug Enforcement Agency if you wish to have prescriptive authority for controlled substances.